Awesome Airplane Cakes for an Amazing Birthday Cake Idea

 Fun Birthday Cake Idea

 I used the airplane cake pan for my cake idea and then made the clouds from cool whip frosting with some blue food coloring mixed in.

 I made this cake idea for a pilot leaving the company (a going away party).
 I began with a square cake pan for the sky.
-I used blue food coloring in fluffy white frosting and then swirled plain fluffy white frosting for clouds.
-Then I placed a round cake pan for the plane.
+Then I used blue food coloring in fluffy white frosting and then swirled plain fluffy white frosting for clouds.
+Next I placed a round cake pan for the plane.
 I used a picture of the plane from a coloring book (in which I use often for decorating ideas).
 I frosted the cake white and used a toothpick to draw the plane then used tube frosting to go over my outline.
-I filled in the plane as it looked in the cartoon drawing.
+Finally, I filled in the plane as it looked in the cartoon drawing.

 Directions are on Shindigz.
 It’s an easy cake idea to create.
 It’s just a rectangular cake cut up and placed on a board.
 I did use a rice krispie treat for the upright tail section.
 It worked really well.

 Colorful Carved Cake With Instructions

 I got this cake idea form a wonderful website called